TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-The are some juicy endpoint in the output:
+There are some juicy endpoints in the output:

 `/home`: 302 redirect -> Typical home page path.

-`/firewalls`: 302 redirect ->  Strange path that can reveal some information about the website purpose (we need to be authenticated).
+`/firewalls`: 302 redirect ->  Uncommon path that might disclose information about the application's purpose.

 `/logout`: 302 redirect. -> Typical logout path.

 `/download`: 403 forbidden -> Private endpoint that can be related to file downloads.

-`/logs`: 403 forbidden -> Restricted interesting endpoint.
+`/logs`: 403 forbidden -> Interesting restricted endpoint.

 All 302 redirects (such as /firewalls) point to the login page, suggesting that authentication is required.